ollitapa/VenueSearch/README.md

 Search venues using Foursquare-api

 ## Setup
-Add your Forsquare secret key and client id to VenueSearch.h -file
+Add your Forsquare secret key and client id to VenueSearch.h -file at lines 13 and 14